archphile/website/content/blog/happy-new-year-and-some-clarificatrions-about-the-status-of-archphile-project.md

 When I do this, I might upload my own image (which will be different when compared to what Archphile used to be) so that other users can play around with it.

-This does not mean that Archphile will be an active again.
+This does not mean that Archphile will be active again.
 This project:

 - used to support more than one devices (and that was my biggest mistake!)
 - included a lot of packages I never used (shairport, roon-bridge, mpd-archphile-sacd etc..)